jbosstools/jbosstools-devdoc/building/faq.md

 In order to verify we can build against the oldest version of a target platform (eg., one based on Eclipse 4.2.0, or "minimum" target platform) but also run tests against the latest for that stream (eg., based on Eclipse 4.2.2, or "maximum" target platform), we need to maintain multiple versions.

 By default, your build will use the default "minimum" target platform specified in the JBoss Tools parent pom.
 To easily build against the default "maximum", use -Pmaximum.
-See also 'What profiles do I need to build?
-What Maven properties are useful when building?'
+See also '<a href="#what-profiles-do-i-need-to-build-what-maven-properties-are-useful-when-building">What profiles do I need to build?
+What Maven properties are useful when building?</a>'

 ## How do I specify which target platform to use when building?

-See 'What profiles do I need to build?
-What Maven properties are useful when building?'
+See '<a href="#what-profiles-do-i-need-to-build-what-maven-properties-are-useful-when-building">What profiles do I need to build?
+What Maven properties are useful when building?</a>'

 ## How to I skip running  tests?
 How do I make tests not fail?
 Or only fail after ALL tests run?